MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 The following fields are collected:

 - **Data_EventId** – A code indicating the diagnostic data collection preference selected by the user.

+### Office.OneNote.FirstRun.FirstRunDurationsBreakdown

+The event is triggered upon completion of provisioning of the user in the app.
+This happens right after user signs into the app for the first time.
+The event collects durations of different stages of provisioning.
+The data will help Microsoft determine which stages of provisioning consume the most time and help us develop a solution to reduce the time taken.

+The following fields are collected:

+- **Duration_FirstRunAttemptToCreateGuide_MS** - Time taken by the app to create a 'Getting Started' guide

+- **Duration_FirstRunBootStatusUpdateEnded_MS** - Time taken for the app to update the value of BootStatus to Succeeded/Failed.
+BootStatus helps the app track its status during First run.

+- **Duration_FirstRunBootStatusUpdateStarted_MS** - Time taken for the app to update the value of BootStatus to Started.
+BootStatus helps the app track its status during First run.

+- **Duration_FirstRunCheckIfPathBeAccessible_MS** - Time taken by the app to figure out if the notebook's path is accessible to it

+- **Duration_FirstRunCreateEmptyNotebook_MS** - Time taken by the app to create an empty organizational notebook

+- **Duration_FirstRunCreateNotebook_MS** - Time taken for the app to create a new personal notebook

+- **Duration_FirstRunCreateQuickNotes_MS** - Time taken by the app to create a 'Quick Notes' section in the notebook, in case one didn't already exist

+- **Duration_FirstRunEnsureOneDriveIdentityForOpenDefaultNotebook_MS** - Time taken by the app to ensure that an identity exists for a notebook

+- **Duration_FirstRunExecutionForMsaAccount_MS** - Time taken for provisioning to complete for a Live account

+- **Duration_FirstRunExecutionForOrgAccount_MS** - Time taken for provisioning to complete for an organizational account

+- **Duration_FirstRunFGetNotebooks_WaitForResult_MS** - Time taken by the app to obtain personal notebooks for an identity

+- **Duration_FirstRunFGetNotebooks_WaitForResultForPersonalNotebook_MS** - Time taken by the app to obtain notebooks for an identity

+- **Duration_FirstRunFindLogicalDuplicateOfNotebookInNotebookList_MS** - Time taken for the app to check if a duplicate notebook could exist

+- **Duration_FirstRunFOpenOrCreateDefaultOrgIdNotebook_MS** - Total time taken for the app to find or create and finally open the default notebook for an organizational account

+- **Duration_FirstRunFTryGetCreateDefaultNotebook_MS** - Time taken by the app to find or create a new default notebook

+- **Duration_FirstRunGetAvailableAccount_MS** - Time taken to obtain the signed in accounts

+- **Duration_FirstRunGetEnterpriseIdentity_MS** - Time taken by the app to find the Enterprise Identity

+- **Duration_FirstRunGetFolderProxyFromPath_MS** - Time taken by the app to obtain web location for a notebook

+- **Duration_FirstRunGetNotebook_MS** - Time taken for the app to obtain a notebook

+- **Duration_FirstRunGetPersonalNotebooks_MS** - Time taken by the app to obtain personal notebooks for an identity

+- **Duration_FirstRunOldCreateAndOpenNotebook_MS** - Total time taken for the app to find or create and finally open the default notebook

+- **Duration_FirstRunOpenDefaultNotebook_MS** - Time taken for the app to make few validations and finally open the default notebook

+- **Duration_FirstRunOpenNotebook_MS** - Time taken by the app to open an existing organizational notebook

+- **Duration_FirstRunSearchForExistingPersonalNotebook_MS** - Time taken for the app to find the existing personal notebook

+- **Duration_FirstRunStampNotebookAsDefault_MS** - Time taken by the app to stamp a notebook as default, in case it wasn't already

+- **Duration_FirstRunTryOpenDefaultNotebook_MS** - Time taken for the app to just open the default notebook

 ### Office.OneNote.GetSharePointIdsForDocument